eevaain/tiny-tpu/README.md

 5. Results are stored back in the Unified Buffer.
 6. The Control Unit manages this entire process based on the instructions it receives.

-## Motivation

-I recently took on an interesting challenge – reverse-engineering Google's Tensor Processing Unit (TPU) design.
-Since the real TPU architecture is closed-source, I had to work from the original paper to build a minimal version with a weight-stationary systolic array.

-This project was motivated by my belief that it's important for newcomers to explore different AI acceleration approaches beyond just GPUs.
-Many people want to understand how parallel processing actually works at the hardware level, not just in software.

-What's cool is that I started this with basically no digital logic experience – I only began learning Verilog three weeks ago!
-But I was able to create a working TPU from scratch in that time.
-I think it demonstrates that hardware design doesn't have to be as intimidating as it might seem.

-My hope is that this can serve as an approachable guide for others looking to get into hardware design, especially for AI acceleration.
-While GPUs are the go-to for ML training right now, I think there's value in understanding alternative architectures too.

 ## Instructions

 This ISA defines the operations for a minimal TPU with a weight-stationary systolic array architecture.
 Below are the instructions, their purposes, and example usages.